calebevans/prow-audit-agent/README.md

 ### Prerequisites

 - Python 3.11 or higher
-- Docker/Podman (optional, for containerized deployment)
+- Podman or Docker (optional, for containerized deployment)

 ### Local Installation